 The reason why a large portion of couples engage a lawyer is because they are also seeking to negotiate matters about kids (parenting orders) and matters about property and finances (property orders).

-Fact 2 about divorce: You must be separated for 12 months before applying for a divorce
+Fact 2: You must be separated for 12 months before applying for a divorce

 You cannot file your ‘Application for divorce’ until you have been separated for 12 months.

-Fact 3 about divorce: There is only one basis for divorce in Australia
+Fact 3: There is only one basis for divorce in Australia

 The only basis for obtaining a divorce in Australia is ‘the irretrievable breakdown of a marriage’.